 AMISH BAKERY (Country Crust Bakery) & MARKET (JRs General Store) on 41 South in Bainbridge (15-20min away): The bakery is a great lunch stop for a fresh, soft Pretzel Bun sandwich (delicious) and to load up on fresh baked goods (the apple fritter is my fave!).
-The market, which is almost right across from the bakery, is also worth checking out... great deals on spices, cheeses, pickles, jams, bulk foods, produce, etc. Watch out for horse & buggy traffic... and bicycles!
+The market, which is almost right across from the bakery, is also worth checking out... delicious deli sandwiches and great deals on spices, cheeses, pickles, jams, bulk foods, produce, etc. Watch out for horse & buggy traffic... and bicycles!

 SERPENT MOUND (about 30 miles away, Peebles, OH) is an internationally known National Historic Landmark built by the ancient American Indian cultures of Ohio.
 It is an effigy mound representing a snake with a curled tail.
 Nearby are three burial mounds—two created by the Adena culture (800 B.C.–A.D.
 100), and one by the Fort Ancient culture (A.D.
 1000–1650).
 A must see!

 CHILLICOTHE (Ohio's first capital): (30 minutes away) The historic downtown boasts charming architecture and is perfect for exploring on foot.
 Several local shops, restaurants, coffee shops, breweries and bars.
 A lovely city park with a small lake is host to a year-round population of ducks, geese and swans.
 There is also a disc golf course and skate park in the city park.
 There is frequent live music, gourmet cocktails and a wide variety of craft beer at Steiner's Speakeasy (an Americana-style bourbon bar of America).